-Less durable than some competitors.
-Not suited for hot yoga.
+Less durable than some.
+Not suitable for hot yoga.
 Extra thickness may affect balance.

 Yoga may be one of the best treats you can give your body.
 It allows you to increase flexibility while building strength and tone without stress to your body.
 However, to experience all these benefits (and more), you need a quality yoga mat.
 Something with a design or color that makes you excited to get to work.

 But style shouldn't be your primary concern when choosing a yoga mat.
 You need one that is textured and has a little stickiness to it so you can hold some of the more difficult positions without slipping.
 You also want a mat that is comfortably thick, but not too heavy to easily transport.
 If you're taller, make sure you choose a mat that will accommodate your size.